Midtown, New York - save 36%

 Though he was not keen on academia, he stuck at it, completing his Bachillerato studies and, in preparation for an entry into college, a further year of the Curso de Orientacion Universitaria, studying arts and languages.
 Instead of going up to university, though, he'd decide to follow his artistic leanings and at 19 enrolled at Madrid's most famous art school, the Escuela de Artes y Oficios, an establishment officially formed in 1886 which counted amongst its former teachers both Picasso and Miro.

+Despite being a gifted artist, Bardem would remain at EAO only very briefly.
 As said, he'd appeared in TV bit parts throughout his youth but had not been inspired to seek a career in acting.
 1986 had seen him in Pedro Maso's 12-part series Segunda Ensenanza, he'd briefly toured with an independent theatre troupe, appearing in El Medico A Palos and El Sombrero De Tres Picos, and in 1989 had appeared in Brigada Central, also for Pedro Maso.
 That same year he'd togged himself up as Superman when appearing in the morning show El Dio Por Delante, a mix of comedy, news and chat hosted by Pepe Navarro.
 These jobs had been fun but he'd not taken them seriously.
 They made money, just like his jobs as a bouncer, a construction worker and (for one night only) a stripper.

 What changed his mind and inspired him to leave EAO and pursue his family trade was an approach from Bigas Luna to appear in an upcoming movie, The Ages Of Lulu.
 As earlier mentioned, Bigas Luna had sprung forth in the post-Franco rejuvenation of Spanish cinema and was known for baiting the authorities and particularly the Church with his transgressive material.
 1978's Bilbao was a study of fetishism and obsession, while in 1979's Caniche he had two guys and a poodle losing their minds in a big house.
 In 1981's religious satire Reborn a women suffering from stigmata was used by televangelist Dennis Hopper and underwent traumatic sex.
 1986's Lola saw a woman flee from an abusive relationship only to be drawn back in by the promise of thrillingly dangerous sex, while the next year's Anguish was an inventive slasher flick - not unlike Dario Argento's Demons, where a cinema audience was gradually slaughtered in the same manner as the victims on the screen.
 For Anguish, Bigas Luna would receive a Goya nomination, a first for a director famed as an intelligent, wry but overly extreme outsider.

 As a passionate young man well versed in the arts, Bardem would have been attracted to the wilful nature of Bigas Luna's work, its exploration of sexual boundaries and a surreal element that had seen the director compared to Dali.
 Offered a part in The Ages Of Lulu, he consulted his mother (also in the movie) who told him that, if he were to go through with it, he'd have to take it seriously.
 Cinema, as the Bardems well knew, was a serious business.
 So Javier began acting classes in earnest, discovered that he loved the work and left EAO for good.